MarkCBB/MongoDB-ASP.NET-Session-State-Store/Readme.md

 To get started working with Bson serialization you don't need to set any parameter to any value, it's the default serialization.

-A helper file is provided with the nuget package and this file will be available in the target project when package has been installed. **It's strongly recommended to use these helpers** as shown in the examples.
-Also you can extend it.
+A helper class is included in the assembly with static extensions. **It's strongly recommended to use these helpers** as shown in the examples.

+You can personalize all methods of this helper class [following these instructions](https://github.com/MarkCBB/MongoDB-ASP.NET-Session-State-Store/wiki/Customizing-the-helpers).

 ```C#
 // Sets 1314 in key named sessionKey